aureamunoz/hello-world-fwless/README.md

             exchange.close();
         }));
         server.setExecutor(null); // creates a default executor
-        System.out.println("Listening in port "+serverPort);
+        System.out.println("Listening on port "+serverPort);
         server.start();
     }

 }
 ```
-When we will run this class it will start web server at port 8000 and expose an endpoint which is just printing Hello FrameWorkless world!!
+When you will launch using your IDEA the `App` java class, a web server listening on port 8000 will be started and will expose
+an endpoint.
+If you issue a curl request at the address `localhost:8080/api/hello`, then the following messqge `Hello FrameWorkless world!`
+will be printed.

-6. Build the application running the `mvn clean package` command.
+6. Compile the application using the `mvn clean package` command.

-1. Run the application with `java -jar target/hello-world-fwless-1.0-SNAPSHOT.jar`.
+7. Launch the application within a terminal by executing this command: `java -jar target/hello-world-fwless-1.0-SNAPSHOT.jar`.

-1. Verify everything is working `curl localhost:8080/api/hello`.
+8. Verify if the endpoint is able to reply to a `curl localhost:8080/api/hello` request.

 Deployment

+TODO: Review this part Auri to better explain what you will do :-)

 - Build & run locally
 - docker build -f Dockerfile -t auri/hello-world-fwless .